Jaygagaga/UGErebuttal/README.md

 | 150        | UGE       | **40.08** | **28.07** |
 |            | Baseline  | 21.62 | 15.48 |
 - **Takeaway:**
-  While performance decreases as candidate size increases (expected), **UGE consistently outperforms its backbone**, indicating that the gains persist in more realistic, larger search spaces.
+  While performance decreases as candidate size increases , **UGE consistently outperforms its backbone**, indicating that the gains persist in more realistic, larger search spaces.

 **2. Zero-shot vs. transfer learning.**